UFC: Throwdown

 UFC: Throwdown (full title: Ultimate Fighting Championship: Throwdown), known in Japan as UFC 2: Tapout (UFC2 タップアウト, UFC2 Tappuauto) on the PlayStation 2 and UFC 2 Tapout Final Spec.
 (UFC2 タップアウト ファイナルスペック, UFC2 Tappuauto Fainaru Supekku) on the GameCube, is a video game of the fighting game genre released in 2002 by Opus.
 The game is based on the Ultimate Fighting Championship.
+In Japan, the same name was used for the Xbox version of UFC: Tapout.

 Overview

 There are five different game modes; "Career", "UFC Mode", "Arcade", "Tournament" and "Exhibition".
 Career mode involves creating a fighter, giving him a fighting style, completing a number of "skill challenges" to build up his attributes, then winning five sparring matches before you can enter an eight-man tournament.
 After the tournament is over, the player picks a new fighting style to learn, and completes the same process until it has been done five times.

 In UFC Mode, the player picks a heavyweight or light-heavyweight fighter and must win four fights before having a title match.
 On winning, the player receives a silver belt, which can later become a gold belt if UFC Mode is completed again with the same fighter.
 There is also an open-weight division, where the player can face fighters from outside their weight class.

 In arcade mode the player selects a fighter and must win ten consecutive fights.
 Up to eight people can compete in the Tournament mode.
 Exhibition mode consists of single 1 vs. 1 fights.

 The game cover features UFC fighter, Tito Ortiz and the late Charles Lewis Jr., better known as Mask, the founder of the TapouT brand.
 The full roster includes 28 fighters.